maul-esel/personal-website/index.markdown

 {% assign selected_pubs = site.publications | reverse | where: "selected", true | map: "pub_id" %}
 {% include publist-short.markdown publications=selected_pubs %}

+## Alpine Verification Meeting (AVM'24)

+In 2024, I was an organizer of the **[Alpine Verification Meeting](https://avm2024.informatik.uni-freiburg.de/) (AVM'24)**, an informal meeting on formal verification.
+For three days, we welcomed 67 attendees from the verification community in Freiburg to give talks, exchange ideas and get to know each other.
+{: .gold-highlight}